 - Consider having your air-conditioning system inspected regularly by a professional.
 Check around the unit for indications of leaks.
 Check the drain lines annually and clean them if they are clogged.
 Change the air filter annually at a minimum.

 - Inspect water heaters, showers, tubs, toilets, sinks, dishwashers, refrigerators and washing machines annually, and have them repaired if there are signs of leaks or corrosion.
 Be sure to include supply lines, hoses, connections and fittings in the inspection.

 - Check caulking around showers, bathtubs, sinks and toilet bases, and make repairs as needed.

-- If your refrigerator has an ice machine or water dispenser, the hose between the wall and the refrigerator to determine if it is pinched or stressed.
+- If your refrigerator has an ice machine or water dispenser, check the hose between the wall and the refrigerator to determine if it is pinched or stressed.
 Also look for signs of leaking or wear and tear.

 - Check exposed plumbing (pipes, valves, etc.) for signs of leaking or corrosion.
 Have any pipe damage fixed immediately to prevent more costly repairs in the future.

 1 Insurance Information Institute (http://www.iii.org/press_releases/water-damage-whats-covered-whats-not.html)